incubly-oss/kafka-schema-operator/README.md

   port:
 ```

-If your schema registry needs API authentication add Key and Secret values
+If your schema registry needs API authentication add Key and Secret values in addition to host and port
 ```yaml
 schemaRegistry:
   apiKey:
   apiSecret:
 ```

+> You can refer from `secretRef`

 > For more values check default [values](kubernetes/values.yaml)